 Located on the north side of Mt.
 Adams, Keenes Horse Camp is not to be missed!
-The camp provides access to pretty forested loops, to a 360-degree panorama from the summit of Green Mountain, and to jaw-dropping mountain views in the Mt.
+The camp provides access to pretty forested loops, a 360-degree panorama from the summit of Green Mountain, and jaw-dropping mountain views in the Mt.
 Adams Wilderness.

 Distance: 50+ miles of riding